trilobyte-berlin/jsdoc-plantuml/README.md

 "graphviz" tool to actually generate some of the image formats.
 For further documentation check https://www.npmjs.com/package/node-plantuml.

+## Attention

+Starting with NodeJS 12.16 there was a change introduced into NodeJS that breaks using the `plant-uml` package as nodejs library (https://github.com/nodejs/node/issues/36173).
+A dirty work-around is implementet in this package script `fixBrokenNodeJS.js`.
+Just run it once after package installation and before using this JSDoc plugin to generate images from plant-uml code.

+This is not done automatically - it needs to run manually once.

 ## Usage

 install jsdoc and this plugin